On Modeling and Solving the Boltzmann Equation: Neutron Transport

 After some algebraic manipulation we can estimate the spatial convergence order $p$ as

 and the spatial reference solution as

-Results shown as $p$ order and resulting reference solution were calculated from the three finest meshes data with all digits available.
-We found that the absolute error computed against the spatially-extrapolated reference solution for AHOT-N0 results, for the source region, exhibits two features: (i) quadratic convergence with mesh refinement, (ii) that is practically independent of the quadrature choice.
-These two features are illustrated in Fig.~(8).
+Results shown as $p$ order, and the resulting reference solution were calculated from the three finest meshes of data with all digits available.
+We found that the absolute error computed against the spatially-extrapolated reference solution for AHOT-N0 results, for the source region, it exhibits two features: (i) quadratic convergence with mesh refinement, (ii) that is practically independent of the quadrature choice.
+These two features are illustrated, for $\sigma_{s}=0.9~~cm^{-1}$, in Fig.~\ref{quadratic}.

 On the other hand, for Regions $2,3$ and $4$, a tighter convergence criterion of order $10^{-11}$ for refined meshes ($128 \times 128$ and $256 \times 256$) were required to indicate quadratic convergence order.
-Still, the behavior for each quadrature is somewhat different (see Figs.~(9) and (10)).
+Still, the behavior for each quadrature is somewhat different (see Figs.~\ref{regiao3} and \ref{regiao4}).

 We found from the results that asymptotic convergence in a strict sense ($p$ approaching a constant value) is not clearly established.
 The reason for this behavior is not evident and has deserved further investigation, nevertheless the fact that for the vast majority of cases considered the computed $p \sim 2$ is satisfactory.